yehudacohen/alchemy/alchemy-web/docs/providers/cloudflare/bucket.md

 # With Location Hint

-Creates a bucket with location hint for optimal performance.
+Create a bucket with location hint for optimal performance:

 ```ts
 import { R2Bucket } from "alchemy/cloudflare";